Rafael Nadal career statistics: 32 match win streak across 3 different surfaces

-This is the longest match win streak across 3 different surfaces (clay, grass, hard) with at least 8 wins on each surface in tennis history.
-The streak included five titles: two Grand Slam titles (French Open, Wimbledon), two Masters titles (Hamburg, Canada), and the Queen's Club title.
+This is the longest match win streak, in tennis history, across 3 different surfaces with at least 2 tournaments played on each surface.
+The streak included five titles: two Grand Slams (French Open, Wimbledon), two Masters (Hamburg, Canada), and one ATP500 (Queen's Club Championships).
+Nadal won 12-consecutive matches on clay, 12-consecutive matches on grass, and 8-consecutive matches on hard courts.